gkhnncl/wordle-score-bot/README.md

 Add the bot to your Wordle group chat to log everyone's scores in a local CSV file or Google Sheets.

+## Features

+- `/recap` - Get the leaderboards of the last two editions.
+- Google Sheets integration (optional)
+- TODO: Weekly and monthly leaderboards

 ## Usage guide

 1. Clone this repo and install `requirements.txt`.